harvesthill/reddit-wiki-archive/steroids/compounds/esters.md

 Different esters exist for various compounds.
 Different esters give compounds different clearance times in the blood.
 All over the internet, you will find different (unreferenced) information on the half-life of compounds.
 A lot of the confusion comes from a lack of understanding on a compound's [half-life](http://en.wikipedia.org/wiki/Half-life) versus it's [biological or terminal half-life](http://en.wikipedia.org/wiki/Biological_half_life).
 For our purposes, we really only care about the terminal half-life, defined as:

-&gt; The biological half-life or elimination half-life of a substance is the time it takes for a substance (for example a metabolite, drug, signaling molecule, radioactive nuclide, or other substance) to lose half of its pharmacologic, physiologic, or radiologic activity, as per the MeSH definition.
+> The biological half-life or elimination half-life of a substance is the time it takes for a substance (for example a metabolite, drug, signaling molecule, radioactive nuclide, or other substance) to lose half of its pharmacologic, physiologic, or radiologic activity, as per the MeSH definition.

 [Reference study.](http://link.springer.com/chapter/10.1007/978-3-642-72185-4_11)